greenelab/deep-review/all-sections.md

 A common application for deep learning techniques in this domain is to leverage the temporal structure of healthcare records.
-As previously discussed, many studies [@4zpZxjHR; @O7Vbecm2; @fOaBA9Vc; @glyI7H6F] have used deep recurrent networks to categorize patients but most stop short of suggesting clinical decisions.
+As previously discussed, many studies [@4zpZxjHR; @O7Vbecm2; @fOaBA9Vc; @glyI7H6F] have used deep recurrent networks to categorize patients, but most stop short of suggesting clinical decisions.
 Nemati et al.
 [@16OQvsRqJ] used deep reinforcement learning to optimize a heparin dosing policy for intensive care patients.
 However, because the ideal dosing policy is unknown, the model's predictions must be evaluated on counter-factual data.
-This represents a common challenge when bridging the gap between research and clinical practice: because the ground-truth is unknown, researchers struggle to evaluate model predictions in the absence of interventional data, but clinical application is unlikely until the model has been shown to be effective.
+This represents a common challenge when bridging the gap between research and clinical practice.
+Because the ground-truth is unknown, researchers struggle to evaluate model predictions in the absence of interventional data, but clinical application is unlikely until the model has been shown to be effective.
 The impressive applications of deep reinforcement learning to other domains